Sezincote

 Farming

-Sezincote Farms is a family partnership that is now on its third generation.
-We farm just under 2,000 acres in the North Cotswolds.
-The farm lies between Moreton-in-Marsh and Stow-on-the-Wold, 3 miles to the west.
+Sezincote Farm is a family partnership that is now on its third generation.
+The partnership consists of around 2,000 acres in-hand in the North Cotswolds.

-The farm consists mainly of cotswold brash on the higher ground where most of our arable enterprise is concentrated and clay loam over ridge & furrow on the lower ground where our permanent pasture lies and where the cattle graze from April to November.
+The farm lies 3 miles to the west of Moreton-in-Marsh and Stow-on-the-Wold.
+The land consists mainly of cotswold brash on the higher ground where most of the arable enterprise is concentrated and clay loam over ridge & furrow on the lower ground where our permanent pasture lies and where the cattle and sheep graze from April to November.

 READ MORE →